Senexis/UnattendedWinstall/README.md

   - Sets numerous Windows services to manual or disabled to optimize performance.

 - **Power Plan**:
-  - Enables and sets the Ultimate Performance power plan as active.
+  - Enables the Ultimate Performance power plan.

 - **Miscellaneous**:
   - Creates a desktop shortcut for Chris Titus Windows Utility.